Annual Governance Statement 2016 / 2017

 It ensures that the finance function is not performed by one person without scrutiny from others;

-It allows the full governing body to focus on a wider range of issues, as detailed financial discussions can take place within the sub-committee;
+It allows the full governing board to focus on a wider range of issues, as detailed financial discussions can take place within the sub-committee;

 It enables more democratic control of the Schools finances;

-It facilitates review of the schools teaching and learning and curriculum-related policies in line with the agreed cycle and make recommendations to the Governing Body for change.
+It facilitates review of the schools teaching and learning and curriculum-related policies in line with the agreed cycle and make recommendations to the Governing Board for change.

 Raising achievement - teaching, learning and curriculum-related strategies.

 Monitoring and Appraisal of the schools teaching, learning and curriculum-related strategies and policies is the remit of the Raising Achievement Committee.
-The Governing Body appoints appropriate Governors to this committee.
-The committee has responsibility to then report to the Governing Body and communicate any recommendations.
-The Governing Body delegates responsibility to the committee to plan, monitor and review the academic and pastoral arrangements of the school in order to ensure that the school maintains and delivers a broad and balanced curriculum in keeping with aims of the school.
+The Governing Board appoints appropriate Governors to this committee.
+The committee has responsibility to then report to the Governing Board and communicate any recommendations.
+The Governing Board delegates responsibility to the committee to plan, monitor and review the academic and pastoral arrangements of the school in order to ensure that the school maintains and delivers a broad and balanced curriculum in keeping with aims of the school.

 It facilitates partnership working with the Head Teacher and representatives from the Senior Management Team in order to prepare, monitor and evaluate the School Improvement Plan;